 I downloaded the Punchbowl app (get it in the App Store, or Google Play) on my phone and it is very easy to use.
 Right now the app allows you to send and manage invitations, so my daughter and I picked from their free designs (which include some pretty fun kids characters like Hello Kitty, My Little Pony, and Paw Patrol) to make a party invitation.
 It was simple to customize and it allows you to access contacts from your phone to invite guests.
 You can also set up notifications for your phone and/or your email, which I find really handy.
 It’s a nice user-friendly app and there are some really nice free designs.

 On the Punchbowl website, you can also send greeting cards.
 Again there are a lot of really nice free options, and you can choose to upgrade your membership to access designs where you can upload your own photos.
-Upgrading from a free membership ranges from $1.99 to $6.99/month, and you can trial for free for 7 days.
-Not too pricey, if you consider how much you might spend on buying paper cards.
+Upgrading from a free membership ranges in price, and you can trial for free for 7 days.

 I sent a birthday card through the Punchbowl website, and was surprised to find that you can even attach giftcards to your greeting – a nice little perk!
 Very cool!

 I will be using Punchbowl this Christmas season and in the future to try to do my part in lessening the environmental impact of paper cards.

 Will you be choosing digital this holiday season?

 (Disclosure: No compensation was received for this post.
 All opinions expressed are my own.)